Tired of pausing and rewinding to decipher dialogue? Upgrade your audio with this slim soundbar. (Amazon)

 After putting time and effort into ensuring your home theater is ideal, the only thing that can ruin the vibe is horrible sound quality — and that's where a good soundbar comes in.
 It's a simple addition to your entertainment setup that boosts your TV's audio, bringing richness, crispness and clarity to annoyingly hard-to-hear dialogue.
 The popular Majority Bowfell TV Soundbar has been marked down at Amazon to just $25 — the lowest price we've ever seen it.
 So now's a great time to form a healthier relationship with your remote's volume button.

-There's a reason for the hype surrounding the latest iteration of these top-rated earbuds — many reasons, in fact.
+There's a reason for the hype surrounding Apple AirPods Pro — many reasons, in fact.
 For starters, they offer rich, crisp sound and superior noise cancellation, allowing you to enjoy music, podcasts, audiobooks and more without outside commotion getting in the way.
-This model lets you control the volume simply by swiping the stem, and you'll receive four pairs of silicone tips in different sizes for customized comfort.
+This model also allows you to control the volume simply by swiping the stem, and you'll even receive four pairs of silicone tips in different sizes for customized comfort.
+At $189, this is the cheapest we've seen them!

 Ready for some Apple picking?
 Yes, we realize it's not fall, but you'll want to pluck this bad boy from the ol' Amazon tree and add it to your cart because it's currently down to its all-time lowest price — and this is the most recent version!
 As the unofficial Goldilocks of tech (less bulky than a laptop but larger than a smartphone), this tablet keeps you connected on the go or at home, and you can use it for everything from reading books to taking notes to watching videos.